Ayush-Lalman/papua-suite/README.md

 ## Why does this exist?

 I have Grade 11 exams and no self-control.
 This is cheaper than therapy.
+It's vibe coded as in school I do Delphi and as Delphi and python are similar I was forced to vibe code it so I don't confuse the 2.

 ## Does it work?